-Since 1994, South Africa and the Netherlands have forged a solid partnership that covers many fields including Economic, Trade, Science and Technology, Education, Judicial, Multilateral and Culture.
-The Dutch Government has consistently supported

-South Africa in terms of bilateral and multilateral relations
+Since 1994, South Africa and the Netherlands have forged a solid partnership that covers many fields, including Economic, Trade, Science and Technology, Education, Judicial, Multilateral and Culture.
+The Dutch has consistently supported South Africa in terms of bilateral and multilateral relations.

-There are approximately in existence 42 Agreements, Memoranda of Understanding and Letters of Intent in various areas, mainly in terms of Water Resource Planning, Science and Technology, Military Cooperation, Development Cooperation and Infrastructure Development.
-In 2017 exports to the Netherlands were R37.083 billion while imports from the Netherlands amounted to R16.393 billion.
+There are approximately 42 Agreements, MoUs and Letters of Intent in various areas, mainly in terms of Water Resource Planning, Science and Technology, Military Cooperation, Development Cooperation and Infrastructure Development.